K4Sh4d0w/K4Sh4d0w/README.md

 </div>

-### 'Do not pray for an easy life.
-Pray for the strength to endure a difficult one.' - _Bruce Lee_
+### "Do not pray for an easy life.
+Pray for the strength to endure a difficult one." - _Bruce Lee_